AS LONG AS WE’RE GETTING PERSONAL…

-In the past, I’d have worked through the pain by simply telling myself that this woman is a narcissist or a psycho or just a downright shithead.
+In the past, I’d have worked through my heartbreak by simply telling myself that this woman is a narcissist or a psycho or just a colossal bitch.
 And, quite frankly, she might be all three.
 Or, she might not be.
 It doesn’t really matter.
 Because, the fact is, I played a role in it, too.
 I let her into my life.
 So, this time, I decided to closely examine my own behavior.

 Heartbreak can be a powerful catalyst for change, if you choose to see it that way.
 I began to look deep within, and asked myself a number of questions: Why does this keep happening?
 Why do I consistently fall for the same type of woman?
 Why did I try so pathetically hard to win this woman’s approval?
 Why did I love someone who couldn’t love me back?
 Why did I tolerate so much disrespect?
 Why didn’t I walk away when I knew I should have?
-And, why am I so heartbroken over someone who was so goddamn cruel?
+And, why am I so heartbroken over someone who wasn’t even nice to me?

-I began to find the answers to these questions when I picked up the book No More Mr. Nice Guy by Dr. Robert Glover.
+I began to find the answers to some of these questions when I picked up books liked Attached and The Human Magnet Syndrome.
+But, my mind was truly blown when I read No More Mr. Nice Guy by Dr. Robert Glover.
 Within the first few pages, I had a number of “Holy Shit” moments, and realized that I had a severe case of Nice Guy Syndrome, an anxiety-based disorder that affects both men and women all over the world.

 Of course, there is nothing inherently wrong with being nice to others.
 But, this isn’t about being nice to others.
 This is about being nice to yourself.
 And, when you fail to stand up for your values, make your own needs a priority, and walk away from bad situations, you’re denying yourself the life you deserve.
 Not to mention that you’re not really being nice at all.
 You’re also venturing down a path towards frustration and heartbreak.
 More often than not, nice guys (and girls):